geotrellis/geotrellis-site/docs/tutorials/webservice/spray.rst

 .. code-block:: scala

-  val rootRoute = pingRoute ~ pongRoute ~ rasterRoute
+  def rootRoute = pingRoute ~ pongRoute ~ rasterRoute

 ... and restart the server.
 Lets see: